 From the coast to the mountains, North Carolina has a lot to offer newlyweds.
 If you plan on making your North Carolina honeymoon multiple destinations between the Outer Banks and the Blue Ridge mountains, make a stop in Asheville.
 You can take advantage of the emerging arts district while also taking in the town's history at the iconic Biltmore Estate.
 In addition to the grounds' numerous lodging options, there are also wineries and gardens to explore.

 Badlands, North Dakota

-Suckers for a stunning landscape shot should consider the Badlands, area of North Dakota Theodore Roosevelt deemed not of this earth.
-The best access to the vast park is found at the Western-themed motor lodge Badlands Motel in downtown Medora, an historic town that dishes out authentic down-home charm.
+Suckers for a stunning landscape shot should consider the Badlands, the area of North Dakota that Theodore Roosevelt deemed not of this earth.
+The best access to the vast park is found at the Western-themed motor lodge, Badlands Motel, in downtown Medora, a historic town that dishes out authentic, down-home charm.

-In this blue-collar city on Lake Erie it’s all about indulgence in the form of delectable cooking by star chef Michael Symon chef, who’s singlehandedly made it a destination worthy of the most discerning foodies.
-While in town tuck away at the retro-cool Kimpton Schofield Hotel, which has a daily happy hour serving gratis wine to guests.
+In this blue-collar city on Lake Erie, it’s all about indulgence in the form of delectable cooking by star chef Michael Symon, who has singlehandedly made it a destination worthy of the most discerning foodies.
+While in town, tuck away at the retro-cool Kimpton Schofield Hotel, which has a daily happy hour serving gratis wine to guests.